 Daily weather data required by PRZM5 are rainfall, temperature, wind speed, and solar radiation.
-The daily weather data for the simulation was retrieved from the Camino weather station operated by the California Irrigation Management Information System (CDWR, 2016).
+The daily weather data for both deterministic and probabilistic simulations was retrieved from the Camino weather station operated by the California Irrigation Management Information System (CDWR, 2016).
 This station is the nearest weather station to the study area.
 The CN required for runoff calculation, soil physical properties, USLE required parameters such as USLE cover factor (USLE_C), USLE practice factor (USLE_P), USLE soil erodibility factor (USLE_K), and the topographic length-slope factor were obtained from the CALFED Report (2011).
 The soil properties data were based on Soil Survey Geographic (SSURGO) database (USDA-NRCS, 2009).
-Soil property values used for model simulation are shown in Table 1.
+Soil property input values used for deterministic simulations are shown in Table 1.
 These values were used because they are recommended values in the CALFED 2011 report.
 The CALFED 2011 report is based on the “Spatial and Temporal Quantification of Pesticide Loadings to the Sacramento River, San Joaquin River, and Bay-Delta and serves as a Guide to Risk Assessment for Sensitive Aquatic Species.”

 Table 1.
-Environmental Properties Used in The PRZM 5 Simulation.
+Environmental Properties Used in The PRZM 5 Deterministic Simulation.